-By definition, an income stream is simply a way of receiving a regular income, and it’s how many retirees access the money that they have built up in their super fund.
+An income stream is simply a way of receiving a regular income, and it’s how many retirees access the money that they have built up in their super fund.
 The regular income is like getting a salary but better because super income streams are tax-free for people over 60 years of age.

 Why does it matter?

-The Government Age Pension is $834.40 per fortnight for a single and $629 each for a couple.
+The Government Age Pension is well under $900 per fortnight for a single and well under $700 each for a couple.
 For most people this alone won’t be enough to fund the type of retirement they would like – this shows the importance of having other income, especially from super.

 When you retire and you have superannuation, you generally have the option of: